 - Users can track graphically variations in the volume fractions of non-condensable gas and vapor

 This model must be used with FLOW-3D’s compressible two-fluid flow option, along with sharp interface tracking.
 A new quantity that tracks the local concentration of the non-condensable gas allows the model to predict the gas’s effect within the gas/vapor phase: adjustments to the gas constant and heat capacity alter the pressure-density relationship.
 The computation of the vapor pressure of the condensable phase in the gas/vapor mixture is therefore changed as well: it is the volume fraction of the vapor times the local absolute pressure.
 Thus, the basis of the model is the calculation of the mass transfer rate:

 Sample Results Using Experimental and Simulation Data

-Shown above is an example of a tank containing a cryogenic liquid/gas combination and a second non-condensable gas component.
-In this example, the walls of the tank are gradually heated until a specified tank pressure is reached, at which point a spray of cool liquid is introduced to rapidly decrease the temperature and thus depressurize the tank.
+In this example of a tank containing a cryogenic liquid/gas combination and a second non-condensable gas component, the walls of the tank are gradually heated until a specified tank pressure is reached, at which point a spray of cool liquid is introduced to rapidly decrease the temperature and thus depressurize the tank.
 This process is cyclic.